Loading

 V < ϕVuM < ϕMuV*\ <\ \phi{V_u}\\M*\ <\ \phi{M_u}

 For a deep-dive into the section design procedures, check out CalcTree's Concrete Beam Design Calculator.
 Here we will explain how to calculate the design actions on footings.
+The design actions are derived by considering the critical sections for shear and bending of wide beams, as described in Design of Structural Elements by C. Arya.

-One-Way Shear
+One-way Shear

 As per AS3600 Cl.
 8.2.3.2, the maximum transverse shear near the support is taken at a distance dₒ away from the face of the support.
 Footings typically don't have shear reinforcement (also known as links or ligs) and so the design shear should be resisted by the concrete itself.